Over the past decade, lead generation has grown exponentially and helped raise businesses from the ground up.

 Trust us on this one!

-One of the essential things you’ve most likely considered before even starting a business is who is it going to be for?
+One of the essential things to be considered before even starting a business is who is it for?

 Sure, your products or services may be designed specifically for this audience, but are you using the right tools to reach them?